Ernest J. King: Staff

 King and his senior staff.
 Left to Right: Rear Admiral John H. Newton, Vice Admiral Frederick J. Horne, King, Vice Admiral Russell Willson and Rear Admiral Richard S. Edwards.

 With the United States declaration of war on Germany on 11 December, the Atlantic Fleet was officially at war.
 On 20 December, King became CINCUS.
-Ten days later he hoisted his flag on and was succeeded as CINCLANT by Admiral Royal E. Ingersoll.
+Ten days later, he hoisted his flag on and was succeeded as CINCLANT by Admiral Royal E. Ingersoll.
 Nimitz became the Commander in Chief of the Pacific Fleet on the same day.
-Legend has it that King said: "When they get into trouble, they call for the sons-of-bitches."
+An oft-repeated story claimed that King said: "When they get into trouble, they call for the sons-of-bitches."
 John L. McCrea, Roosevelt's naval aide, asked King if he actually had said it.
 King replied that he had not, but would have if he had thought of it.
 The abbreviation CINCUS (pronounced "sink-us") seemed inappropriate after the Japanese attack on Pearl Harbor, and on 12 March 1942, King officially changed it to COMINCH.

 Stark was reluctant to part with Ingersoll as his chief of staff, but King insisted that he was needed as CINCLANT.
 He offered Rear Admiral Russell Willson, the Superintendent of the Naval Academy, and Rear Admiral Frederick J. Horne, from the General Board, as replacements.
 Stark chose Horne, and King then took Willson as his own chief of staff.
 Rear Admiral Richard S. Edwards, who had served King as Commander, Submarines, Atlantic Fleet, became his deputy chief of staff.
 For assistant chiefs of staff, King selected Rear Admirals Richmond K. Turner and Willis A. Lee.